SlimeVR/SlimeVR-Docs-Site/server-setup/initial-setup.md

 ![img](../assets/img/Setup_Installer.png)

-Bear in mind, if you plan on using the server purely for [standalone usage via OSC](osc-information.md), and not PC VR via SteamVR, you can de-select **SlimeVR Driver**, **SlimeVR Feeder App**, and **USB drivers**.
+Bear in mind, if you plan on using the server purely for [standalone usage via OSC](osc-information.md), and not PC VR via SteamVR, you can de-select **SteamVR Driver**, **SlimeVR Feeder App**, and **USB drivers**.
 If you don't already have SteamVR installed and have launched it previously, you may encounter an error.

 ## Test Your Trackers
 Turn each tracker on and see if they work.